-Greeneway Improvement District RECONCILIATION OF TOTAL GOVERNMENTAL FUND BALANCES TO NET POSITION OF GOVERNMENTAL ACTIVITIES September 30, 2022
+Greeneway Improvement District RECONCILIATION OF TOTAL GOVERNMENTAL FUND BALANCES TO NET POSITION OF GOVERNMENTAL ACTIVITIES September 30, 2023

-Total Governmental Fund Balances \$ 5,346,656 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets, land, \$276,871, and improvements other than buildings, \$1,967,613, net of accumulated depreciation, \$(580,808), are not current financial resources and therefore, are not reported at the fund level.
-1,663,676 Long-term liabilities, including bonds payable, \$(34,975,000), net of bond discounts, net, \$718,544, are not due and payable in the current period and therefore, are not reported at the fund level.
-(34,256,456) Accrued interest expense for long-term debt is not a current financial use, and therefore, is not reported at the fund level.
-(746,862) Net Position of Governmental Activities \$ (27,992,986)
+Total Governmental Fund Balances

+Amounts reported for governmental activities in the Statement of Net Position are different because:

+Capital assets, land, \$276,871, and improvements other than buildings, \$1,967,613, net of accumulated depreciation, \$(711,982), are not current financial resources and therefore, are not reported at the fund level

+Deferred outflows of resources are not current financial resources and therefore, are not reported at the fund level.

+Long-term liabilities, including bonds payable, are not due and payable in the current period and therefore, are not reported at the fund level.

+Accrued interest expense for long-term debt is not a current financial use, and therefore, is not reported at the fund level.

+Net Position of Governmental Activities

-Greeneway Improvement District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS For the Year Ended September 30, 2022
+Greeneway Improvement District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS For the Year Ended September 30, 2023